- Our Work

 Business Enabling Project

-The USAID Business Enabling Project is a five-year initiative launched in January 2011.
-The project helps the Government of Serbia (GoS) increase the competitiveness of the Serbian economy and its private sector by streamlining the business enabling environment, improving public financial management, and strengthening financial markets.
+USAID’s Business Enabling Project (BEP) is a seven-year initiative to help the Government of Serbia (GoS) increase the competitiveness of the Serbian economy and its private sector by streamlining the business enabling environment, improving public financial management, and strengthening financial markets.
 Project activities are based on priorities identified by the private sector and the GoS.

 Sustainable Local Economic Development Project